Ezemass/Ezemass/README.md

 - 👋 Hi, I’m @Ezemass
 - 👀 I’m interested in FrontEnd + Api
 - 🌱 I’m currently learning ...
+Javascript, React native
 - 💞️ I’m looking to collaborate on ...
+Mobile Apps
 - 📫 How to reach me ...
+Here on git or my gmail.
+Ezequielmassolo92@gmail.com

 <!---
 Ezemass/Ezemass is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.